cryl91/Docker-Zero-to-Hero/README.md

     /root: is the home directory of the root user.
 ```
+    A Container wont share the above files and resources with other containers and thus there is a logical separation between containers.
+If these files and resources are shared then it will comprimise the security as a hacker can hack it.

-### Files and Folders that containers use from host operating system
+### Files and Folders that containers use from host operating system = The parts are all belonging to the kernel.

 ```
     The host's file system: Docker containers can access the host file system using bind mounts, which allow the container to read and write files in the host file system.